huggingface/blog/community-datasets.md

 </figure>

-Now that we have stress-tested this new workflow when creating the 10k_prompt_rankings dataset, we want to support the community in launching new collective dataset efforts.
+Now that we have stress-tested this new workflow when creating the `10k_prompt_rankings` dataset, we want to support the community in launching new collective dataset efforts.

 ## Join our first cohort of communities who want to build better datasets together!

 We’re very excited about the possibilities unlocked by this new simple flow for hosting annotation tasks.
-To support the community in building better datasets Hugging Face and Argilla invite interested people and communities to join our initial cohort of dataset builders.
+To support the community in building better datasets Hugging Face and Argilla invite interested people and communities to join our initial cohort of community dataset builders.

 People joining this cohort will:

 - Be supported in creating an Argilla Space with Hugging Face authentication.
 Hugging Face will grant free persistent storage and improved CPU spaces for participants.
 - Have their comms and promotion advertising the initiative amplified by Argilla and Hugging Face.
 = Be invited to join a cohort community channel

+Our goal is to support the community in building better datasets together.
+We are open to many ideas and want to support the community as far as possible in building better datasets together.

 ## What tasks are we looking to support?